Andy4495/TI-30-Keypad-Interface/README.md

 The sketch included with this repo monitors when the row signal goes high.
 If a key in that row is to be simulated as pressed, then the corresponding column signal is set HIGH.
 Once the row signal goes low again, the column signal is set LOW.
 It takes about 10 us for the sketch to detect a level change and update the column pin (using `digitalRead()` and `digitalWrite()`).

-Scanning all 8 rows takes about 5.6 ms, with rows 1 through 7 taking about 670 us each for rows 1 through 7 and row 8 taking about 930 us.
+Scanning all 8 rows takes about 5.6 ms, with rows 1 through 7 taking about 670 us each and row 8 taking about 930 us.
 Row 8 probably takes longer because it does not have a dedicated scan signal, so the extra time may be some sort of "guard" time to make the keypress reading more reliable.

 When a button is initially pressed (i.e., column pin goes high when row pin is high), the controller chip stops the row scanning (but continues with the LED multiplexing) and holds the row pin high for about 13.5 ms (2 full row scans).
 This is probably related to the debounce functionality.
 After that initial delay, the row scanning conntinues normally.